mmiddletonn/CanvasSync/README.md

 ## How It Works

 The website uses JavaScript to create a canvas that dynamically adjusts its size and position based on screen and window dimensions.
-It continuously renders a visually dynamic orb identically across all web instances, allowing for an illusion of synchronization.
+It continuously renders a visually dynamic orb identically across all web instances, allowing for the illusion of synchronization.

 ## License